Energy Systems (ENSY)

 Offers topics of interest to the staff member conducting the course for advanced study.
 May be repeated without limit.

 Offers students an opportunity to develop and present a plan for the demonstration of a marketable technology product or prototype with an energy systems focus.
 Constitutes the first half of a thesis-scale project in technology commercialization.
 Requires work/training with a sponsoring organization or employer to improve a process or develop a project that is of significant value to the organization and demonstrates a quantifiable market impact while enhancing the student’s technological and engineering depth and fostering the student’s leadership development.
-Restricted to engineering leadership students in the energy systems program.

 Continues ENSY 7440, a thesis-scale project in technology commercialization.
 Offers students an opportunity to demonstrate their development of a marketable technology product or prototype with an energy systems focus and to produce a written documentary report on the project to the satisfaction of an advising committee.
 Requires work/training with a sponsoring organization or employer to improve a process or develop a project that is of significant value to the organization and demonstrates a quantifiable market impact while enhancing the student’s technological and engineering depth and fostering the student’s leadership development.
-Restricted to engineering leadership students in the energy systems program.

 ENSY 7945.
 Master’s Project.
 4 Hours.